 - Training Course

 As a new firefighter you will be required to undertake mandatory training that will enable you to develop the core skills every firefighter needs.
 Training is carried out over the first three years of service and includes a number of modules, both written and physical.

 On-call firefighters are required to attend a training session one evening during the week for a 2-3 hour period (drill nights).
 To maintain a professional and competent service you will also be required to attend annual re-qualification courses in the core competencies of a firefighter.
 These courses would take place over a weekend.

-A: After you send your details to firstname.lastname@example.org you will receive an email confirming whether the details you have supplied meet our criteria or requesting further information if necessary.
-Our recruitment team aims to respond to all enquiries within 10 working days and will invite you to attend an information evening.
+A: You will receive an email acknowledging receipt of your interest and confirming whether the details you have supplied meet our criteria, we may at this stage request further information if necessary.
+A member of the recruitment team will then be in touch with you when an opportunity becomes available at your nearest station that also suits your availability to invite you to attend an information evening.
 At this event you will be informed of the full recruitment process and have an opportunity to have any questions answered by our recruitment team, as well as current on-call firefighters.

 Q: What kind of tests does a firefighter need to pass in order to qualify?

 A: The initial tests involve a medical examination and a fitness test.
 If you are successful at this stage you will be invited back for an assessment day which will involve further tests: overall fitness, strength, stamina and manual dexterity; there will also be an interview.
 For more information on the fitness level required to be a firefighter, have a look at this fitness guide produced by the government.